Incentive Design in a Distributed Problem with Strategic Agents: Main Results

 Thus, participation constraint and weak budget balance are satisfied.
 One can check that monotonicity is also satisfied.
 Note that using this incentive by the operator, the agents shift from $\bar{U}$ to $U'$.
 If one calculates the cost function of operator in these two cases $J(\bar{U})=1+\frac{1}{16}$ and $J(U')-(t_1+t_2)=\frac{1}{16}-\frac{1}{2}$.
 Hence, the cost function of the operator decreased by offering the incentive and the incentive is in the benefit of the operator. \end{example}

-Social optimality may not always be satisfied by incentive design.
-In general due to lack of information on cost function of the agents, one can not come up with an incentive design which \textit{always} (for all cost function) satisfies the properties.
+This is to note that social optimality may not always be satisfied by incentive design.
+In general without knowledge of cost function of the agents, one can not come up with an incentive design which \textit{always} (for all cost function) satisfies social optimality and participation constraint.